Operator Calculus of Differential Chains and Differential Forms: Primitive operators

 \subsection{Prederivative}

-Prederivative gives us a way to ``geometrically differentiate'' a differential chain in the infinitesimal directions determined by a vector field, even when the support of the differential chain is highly nonsmooth, and without reference to any functions or differential forms.
+Prederivative gives us a way to ``geometrically differentiate'' a differential chain in the infinitesimal directions determined by a vector field, and without use of test forms.
+While the operator extrusion \( E_V \) is an operator determined by a vector field \( V \), prederivative \( P_V \) is an operator determined by the tensor field \( V \otimes 1 \) (see \S\ref{sub:chainlets}).
+We begin with a constant vector field \( v \).